soof-golan/dockerizing-python/extra-1-need-for-speed/README.md

 * We added [cache mounts](https://docs.docker.com/build/cache/) to our Dockerfile.
 * The `poetry-export` stage now uses a `-slim` variant of the Python base image.
     * For the keen eyed of you: this is quite safe, as we only install poetry in this stage.
+* We pre-compile all Python files in the image.

 ### Things that got better

 * Our builds are even faster now (thanks to cache mounts, and a smaller base image for the `poetry-export` stage).
+* Startup time is slightly faster due to pre-compiling the python bytecode.

+### Things that got worse

+* Our image is now slightly larger due to the `compileall` step.

 # Summary